Conduitry/cheap-watch/README.md

 ### `cheapWatch.files`

 A `Map` of the watched files and directories.
 Each key is a relative path from the `CheapWatch`'s `dir`, and each value is a `Stats` object for the file or directory.
-This is kept up to date as files are changed on disk.
+Paths are always separated by forward slashes, regardless of platform.
+This `Map` is kept up to date as files are changed on disk.

 You can use `stats.isFile()` and `stats.isDirectory()` to determine whether something is a file or a directory.

 ## Events

-`CheapWatch` is a subclass of `EventEmitter`, and emits two events to report a new, updated, or deleted file or directory.
+A `CheapWatch` is an `EventEmitter`, and emits two events to report a new, updated, or deleted file or directory.

 ### `+` `{ path, stats }`